linasofi13/DSI-Automation-Challenge-LinaBallesteros-/README.md

 As mentioned before, this project has a base made with the Django framework to facilitate the view of the form.
 To do this, an application called 'medical_records' was created, which stores the files necessary to execute the form template, such as the views.py file and the urls.py file.
 The urls.py file specifies the routes that allow you to start the automation and register the data of each patient in the model.

-The data that is read is taken from a file called 'patients.txt' that looks like this:
+The data that is read is taken from a file called 'patients.txt', it contains the data of 8 patients and looks like this:

 ```bash
    Name;Id Number;Date of Birth;Birthplace;Gender;Occupation;Marital Status;Phone Number;Emergency Contact;Allergies;Blood Type;Past Surgeries